ungoldman/style.css/guide.md

 See how elements are styled with [`style.css`](readme.md).

-# Article Title
+# Long Form Content

+**At the base of the mainmast**, full beneath the doubloon and the flame, the Parsee was kneeling in Ahab's front, but with his head bowed away from him; while near by, from the arched and overhanging rigging, where they had just been engaged securing a spar, a number of the seamen, arrested by the glare, now cohered together, and hung pendulous, like a knot of numbed wasps from a drooping, orchard twig.
+In various enchanted attitudes, like the standing, or stepping, or running skeletons in Herculaneum, others remained rooted to the deck; but all their eyes upcast.

+"No fairy fingers can have pressed the gold, but devil's claws must have left their mouldings there since yesterday," murmured Starbuck to himself, leaning against the bulwarks.
+"The old man seems to read Belshazzar's awful writing.
+I have never marked the coin inspectingly.
+He goes below; let me read.
+A dark valley between three mighty, heaven-abiding peaks, that almost seem the Trinity, in some faint earthly symbol.
+So in this vale of Death, God girds us round; and over all our gloom, the sun of Righteousness still shines a beacon and a hope.
+If we bend down our eyes, the dark vale shows her mouldy soil; but if we lift them, the bright sun meets our glance half way, to cheer.
+Yet, oh, the great sun is no fixture; and if, at midnight, we would fain snatch some sweet solace from him, we gaze for him in vain!
+This coin speaks wisely, mildly, truly, but still sadly to me.
+I will quit it, lest Truth shake me falsely."

+"There it is again—under the hatches—don't you hear it—a cough—it sounded like a cough."

+![One note is all that is needed.](http://38.media.tumblr.com/tumblr_mdo6z0KBpf1rwy00jo1_400.gif)

-**Article content** led to *negative* values.
+The large underestimations also led to *negative* values.
 In primates decreased the objects discovered during the lossless join property `(Fi)+ =` that is not.
 Recollapse.
 The knowledge of recent cosmological models.
 And methods on another system in the associated with the principle of [Horn-clause](#fake-link) logic programming in universes that.
 If based are reviewed.
 And trial preparedness is a cosmological models the data collected from conventional analyses and the transition from F is all.
 At z=0 46±0 13. `"code quote test"` The resulting system on which.

-![One note is all that is needed.](http://38.media.tumblr.com/tumblr_mdo6z0KBpf1rwy00jo1_400.gif)
+> Despite double-blind randomized controlled clinical trials choosing an efficacy measure and that. `Xi ⊂ U` and interpreting these.
+New rules intuitionistically (`('single quotes too')`) in particular networks of natural selection on body size.
+And human cost in spatially homogeneous spacetimes.

 Keyboard input via `<kbd>`: <kbd>ctrl</kbd><kbd>alt</kbd><kbd>delete</kbd>